 In addition to the protections that may be afforded health care workers through an executive order, many states have statutory protections applicable to health care workers in an emergency.
 Using Minnesota as an example, these powers are referenced in the Minnesota Emergency Management Act of 1996, Minnesota Statutes Chapter 12.

-Individuals and entities who volunteer to help the state in the event of an emergency are afforded certain protections.
-For individual health care workers, if they volunteer to assist the state during an emergency and register with a state agency, and act under the direction and control of a state agency, they are considered an employee of the state for purposes of workers’ compensation, and tort claim defense and indemnification.
-2 Provided they acted in the course and scope of their “employment,” they will be represented and indemnified by the state in the event a claim is brought against them.
+Additionally, at the state level, individuals and entities who volunteer to help the state in the event of an emergency are afforded certain protections.
+For individual health care workers, if they volunteer to assist the state during an emergency and register with a state agency, and act under the direction and control of a state agency, they are considered an employee of the state for purposes of workers’ compensation, and tort claim defense and indemnification.4 Provided they acted in the course and scope of their “employment,” they will be represented and indemnified by the state in the event a claim is brought against them.

 Protection for Services Provided in Temporary Medical Facilities

 If that is the case, then a Responder who provides health care services in such temporary medical facilities “is not liable for any civil damages or administrative sanctions as a result of good-faith acts or omissions by that responder in rendering emergency care, or assistance.”
-6 The protection does not, however, extend to “malfeasance in office or willful or wanton actions.”
-7
+8 The protection does not, however, extend to “malfeasance in office or willful or wanton actions.”9

 Note, this protection is not extended to health care providers who are working in temporary facilities outside of a hospital in an effort to segregate patients who have the coronavirus from other hospital patients.
 It only applies when the governor issues an executive order that the number of seriously ill patients exceeds the capacity of one or more regional hospital systems.

 Limited liability protection is available to health care workers during a national emergency, such as the coronavirus.
 Immunity from negligence is available to Qualified Individuals who engage in a Recommended Activity with respect to a Covered Countermeasure pursuant to a federal contract or when following state agency directives.
-Additionally, state immunity applies to individuals and entities volunteering to help the state in an emergency.
-And protection from negligence is afforded to health care workers, hospitals and systems when the governor issues an executive order finding that the capacity of the health care system requires the provision of services in temporary facilities.
+Additionally, state immunity applies to individuals and entities volunteering to help the state in an emergency and, as long as certain conditions are met, federal immunity applies to health care workers volunteering as part of COVID-19 response efforts.
+Protection from negligence is further afforded to health care workers, hospitals and systems when the governor issues an executive order finding that the capacity of the health care system requires the provision of services in temporary facilities.

 As the number of cases around the world grows, Faegre Drinker’s Coronavirus Resource Center is available to help you understand and assess the legal, regulatory and commercial implications of COVID-19.